f-oni/DevOps_Training_Projects/Cloud-Computing-Security_Identity_Management/Readme.md

 ## Creating Policy for the Analyst Team

-A similar policy is to be created to grant members of the analyst team access to all `S3 bucket` roles which include viewing S3 bucket dashboard, creating S3 buckets, uploading files and folders for storage, deleting files and folders as required, deleting S3 buckets that are no longer needed and performing other operations that partains S3buckets.
+A similar policy is to be created to grant members of the analyst team access to all `S3 bucket` roles which include viewing S3 bucket dashboard, creating S3 buckets, uploading files and folders for storage, deleting files and folders as required, deleting S3 buckets that are no longer needed and performing other operations that partains S3 buckets.
 The following steps were taken to achieve the task:

 Navigating to the Identity and access management (IAM) dashboard.
 The dashboard was visited in order to access the policy pane.